-This vision is based on using hands-on (smartphones and tablets), hands-free (wearables) and hands-off (drones and robots) platforms to support mobile data capture for a seamless mobile, in-store and omnichannel customer experience.
+This vision is based on using hands-on (smartphones and tablets), hands-free (wearables) and hands-off (drones and robots) platforms to support mobile data capture for a seamless mobile, in-store and mobile customer experience.

 For example, by using any of these platforms equipped with barcode scanning, optical character recognition (OCR), and object recognition technology, retailers can capture multiple issues at the shelf with a single scan.
 One scan can reveal incorrect pricing and product placement, empty shelf spaces, and low shelf stocks.